Ovid/moosex-extended/README.md

 }
 ```

-\# MooseX::Extended will causet this to return true, even if we try to return
+\# MooseX::Extended will cause this to return true, even if we try to return
 \# false
 0;